truemagic-coder/solana-tribe/README.md

 # Solana Tribe

-This implementation aims to be a fully compliant ActivityPub server using JWTs and SHDW Drive and IPFS support.
+This implementation aims to be a fully compliant ActivityPub server using JWTs with SHDW Drive and IPFS support.

 https://www.w3.org/TR/activitypub/